 Previously, she served on the George Washington University Center for Cyber and Homeland Security Board, UK Cyber Defence Alliance Board, National Cyber Security Alliance Board, and Europol Advisory Group on Financial Services.
-In addition, McGuire served on the World Economic Forum Global Future Council on Cybersecurity and the Industry Executive Subcommittee of the president’s National Security Telecommunications Advisory Committee.
-From 2010 to 2012, she served as Chair of the US IT Sector Coordinating Council—one of 16 critical sectors identified by the president and the U.S. Department of Homeland Security (DHS) to partner with the government on critical infrastructure protection (CIP) and cybersecurity.
+In addition, McGuire served on the World Economic Forum Global Future Council on Cybersecurity and the Industry Executive Subcommittee of the President’s National Security Telecommunications Advisory Committee.
+From 2010 to 2012, she served as chair of the U.S. IT Sector Coordinating Council—one of the critical sectors identified by the president and the U.S. Department of Homeland Security (DHS)—to partner with the government on critical infrastructure protection (CIP) and cybersecurity.
 She also has testified numerous times as an invited expert before the U.S. Congress.

 Prior to Standard Chartered, she served as vice president of global government affairs and cybersecurity policy at Symantec, and was director for critical infrastructure and cybersecurity in Microsoft’s Trustworthy Computing Group.
 Prior to this, she served as director of the DHS National Cyber Security Division/U.S. Computer Emergency Readiness Team (US-CERT) with management responsibility for Operations, Strategic Initiatives and Outreach and Awareness functions.
 Prior to DHS, she was as a program manager for Booz Allen Hamilton specializing in government telecom and computer security agencies, and as a congressional staffer in the U.S. House of Representatives.